NathyG2524/alx-system_engineering-devops/README.md

-This is 0x00 shell basics Bash project
+This is 0x00 shell basic bash project